The four daily NORVIS sessions

 Lunchtime ‘Promenade concert’ – an informal performance opportunity.

-1st afternoon session – NORVIS Choir or NORVIS Baroque Orchestra or NORVIS Recorder Ensemble or free time for informal playing.
+1st afternoon session – Choir or Orchestra or Recorder Ensemble or free time for informal playing.

 2nd afternoon session – ‘A Choice of Delights’ – a wide range of activities,